 Specifically, at a school level, the ways that can be used to promote social inclusion of immigrant children are the following (Carr, 2006; Hall et al., 2015; OECD, 2016): developing a programme of professional development for language support teachers; providing additional support for children regarding social, emotional and behavioural needs; providing information centres for parents (in relation to school choice, enrolment and transfer, contacting schools/teachers, homework etc.); setting up a support service for schools in relation to the inclusion of newcomer children, as for example a Visiting Teacher Service to liaise with parents of newcomer children; having access to funding which allows for the provision of translation and interpreting services; setting up a support service for newcomer children, including school planning expertise for planning an intercultural approach; actions to help teachers to identify students who need language training, for example offering specific tools for language assessment; the availability of specific curricula for immigrant students; hiring bilingual teachers; actions to help teachers to recognise the challenges that immigrant and refugee students and their families are facing, for example offering specific training on diversity and intercultural issues; the availability of an out-of-school time programme (that complements school-based learning by fostering positive socio-emotional and academic outcomes); establishment of support structures (e.g. a ‘buddy’ system) to facilitate integration of newly arrived students; development of actions to build trusting and supportive relations between school personnel and parents; the availability of an anti-bullying framework and actions (to empower students to name and confront all forms of prejudicial and exclusionary behaviour when they arise); courses to promote awareness of cultural diversity without stereotyping; school competitions/games based on multicultural teams; support services for parents in relation to problems regarding social inclusion of immigrant children; support services for teachers in relation to problems regarding social inclusion of immigrant children or relationships with their parents; and psychological support services for parents and teachers in relation to problems regarding social inclusion of immigrant children and relationships with their parents.

-orientation of immigrant pupils); actions to increase immigrant parents’ awareness of the value of the social inclusion of their children, for example, trained specialists making home visits; providing learning resources and information to families; launching awareness campaigns; providing information to immigrant parents on the schooling options available for their children; actions to help parents to overcome financial and/or logistical barriers to access the school of their choice; actions to build the capacity of all schools attended by immigrant students (supporting school leadership, attracting teachers to schools in need by giving special financial incentives, strengthening teaching capacity etc.); actions to avoid concentrating students with an immigrant background in disadvantaged schools, by, for example, better equipping immigrant parents with information on how to select the best school for their children; actions relative to the formation of mixed classes (mainstream students and immigrant students) to allow immigrant students to develop the linguistic and culturally relevant skills needed to perform well at school; providing extra support and guidance to immigrant parents; establishing pre-primary childhood language programmes for immigrant children in order to favour an early learning of the new language; providing actions of language support for immigrant children within regular classes as soon as they have reached an adequate linguistic level to be included in them; providing actions of extra support and guidance to teachers who have to face the issue of social inclusion of immigrant children; and centres of primary listening for social inclusion of immigrant children (addressed to the whole family).
+At a policy level, the ways in which countries promote social inclusion of immigrant children are the following (EACEA, 2009; OECD, 2015, 2016): communication with immigrant families (for example, publishing information on the school system in the mother tongue of the immigrant family, using an interpreter and resource persons responsible for reception and orientation of immigrant pupils); actions to increase immigrant parents’ awareness of the value of the social inclusion of their children, for example, trained specialists making home visits; providing learning resources and information to families; launching awareness campaigns; providing information to immigrant parents on the schooling options available for their children; actions to help parents to overcome financial and/or logistical barriers to access the school of their choice; actions to build the capacity of all schools attended by immigrant students (supporting school leadership, attracting teachers to schools in need by giving special financial incentives, strengthening teaching capacity etc.); actions to avoid concentrating students with an immigrant background in disadvantaged schools, by, for example, better equipping immigrant parents with information on how to select the best school for their children; actions relative to the formation of mixed classes (mainstream students and immigrant students) to allow immigrant students to develop the linguistic and culturally relevant skills needed to perform well at school; providing extra support and guidance to immigrant parents; establishing pre-primary childhood language programmes for immigrant children in order to favour an early learning of the new language; providing actions of language support for immigrant children within regular classes as soon as they have reached an adequate linguistic level to be included in them; providing actions of extra support and guidance to teachers who have to face the issue of social inclusion of immigrant children; and centres of primary listening for social inclusion of immigrant children (addressed to the whole family).

 At a learning/teaching level, two areas can be identified: potential factors that affect learning and social inclusion of immigrant children especially in primary schools (Carr, 2006; Devine & Kelly, 2006; OECD, 2016; Rouseeau et al., 2005) and training needs of teachers for promoting social inclusion of immigrant children in primary school (Carr, 2006; OECD, 2015, 2016).
 Regarding the first area the following factors emerged (Carr, 2006; Devine & Kelly, 2006; OECD, 2016; Rouseeau et al., 2005): integrating language and subject learning from the earliest years; using programmes tailored to the needs of migrant children, particularly by offering language-development activities; using child friendly materials for teaching their native language; the availability of specific programmes for promoting the scholastic achievement of immigrant students; the availability of specific programmes for preventing emotional and behavioural problems of immigrant students; the availability of specific language courses for immigrant students; the availability of cultural mediators and the availability of language translators.
 Regarding the second, the following training needs emerged (Carr, 2006; OECD, 2015, 2016): training on intercultural issues; training in the area of teaching in a multicultural or multilingual setting; training on diversity; training on language development; training on tracking students’ progress and adjusting teaching to meet individual students’ needs and resources; training to identify and support immigrant students’ and their families’ needs; training to face prejudices and stereotypes; training to prevent bullying; training to recognise talents in a multicultural perspective; training on guidance for immigrant children; training on career counseling for parents of immigrant children; and training on the sustainability of the personal project for immigrant children and their families.